ma-silva/dingo/README.md

 # dingo
-A scala validator that is based on value classes mechanism.
+A scala validator that supports value classes mechanism.
+Currently no artifact yet.

 ### Example